 handful of cilantro

 Of course, all of these ingredients can be adjusted to your liking.
 For instance, my husband hates cilantro.
 I love it, so I still put it in.
 But if you are more sympathetic to your husband’s liking than I am, go ahead and get rid of it.
 It’s also a pretty sweet salsa, so I would suggest putting in half the sugar up front, and then adding more if you like the sweetness.

 Now, I use my food processor for a lot of the chopping.
 Mostly because once I touch a jalapeno, I can’t take my contacts out for a week!
 I am a wimp for spicey stuff, and I don’t want all that juice all over my hands.
 If you don’t have a food processor, just use an old fashioned knife and chop away!

 Start by chopping your peppers.
 I don’t like my salsa very chunky, so I gave it a GOOD chopping to get rid of any of those pepper chunks.

 You’re going to need a big bowl or pot to mix the salsa all up in.

 Next, chop the onions.
-I love the difference in color and flavor the red onion brings, so I used about half regular onion, and half red onion.
+I love the difference in color and flavor the red onion brings, so I used about half yellow onion, and half red onion.
 And I chopped it probably too much here.
 But it’s really up to you how chunky you want it.